robstumborg/rob.stumb.org/content/notes/sway-on-void-linux-without-elogind.md

 sudo sv enable seatd
 ```

-# add user to appropriate groups
+## Add user to appropriate groups

 ```shell
 sudo usermod -aG _seatd,audio,video rj1
 ```

-# PAM module: pam_rundir
+## PAM module: pam_rundir

-on other operating systems leveraging systemd, the runtime directory is usually
+On other operating systems leveraging systemd, the runtime directory is usually
-created/managed by systemd-logind. since void linux does not use systemd, we'll
+created/managed by systemd-logind.
+Since Void Linux does not use systemd, we'll
 need to find another solution.
 I'd prefer not to use elogind, so the best
-solution I've come across is pam_rundir. we're already using PAM so why not let
+solution I've come across is pam_rundir.
+We're already using PAM so why not let
-it manage our runtime directory as well? makes sense to me!
+it manage our runtime directory as well?
+Makes sense to me!

-install pam_rundir module
+### Install pam_rundir module

 ```shell
 sudo xbps-install pam_rundir
 ```

-edit the file `/etc/pam.d/system-login`, adding:
+Edit the file `/etc/pam.d/system-login`, adding:

 `-session optional pam_rundir.so`

-now you don't need to worry about *XDG_RUNTIME_DIR* not being set!
+Now you don't need to worry about *XDG_RUNTIME_DIR* not being set!

 I've recently come across
 [dumb_runtime_dir](https://github.com/ifreund/dumb_runtime_dir) as well.
 I
 *think* the only difference is that it doesn't delete the directory on logout,
 while pam_rundir does.

-# dbus
+## dbus

-enable the dbus service
+### Enable the dbus service

 ```shell
 sudo ln -s /etc/sv/dbus /var/service
 sudo sv enable dbus
 ```

-# install software
+# Install software

 ```shell
 sudo xbps-install mesa-dri sway
 ```
-# launch script
+# Launch script

-at this point, you should logout and log back in to continue
+At this point, you should logout and log back in to continue

-you should now be able to simply launch sway by doing
+You should now be able to simply launch Sway by running:

 ```shell
 dbus-run-session sway
 ```

-but I like to set a fixed dbus session address.
+But I like to set a fixed dbus session address.
 I created a launch script
 called `startw` which consists of:

 ```shell